 The newly opened Master Robert public house on the Great West Road in 1929.
 The inn sign was painted by Lynwood Palmer, seen seated on his Telegraph coach.
 The horse "Master Robert" won the 1924 Grand National after being cared for by Mr. Palmer

-James Lynwood Palmer was a British painter who was born Circa 1868.
+James Lynwood Palmer was a British painter who lived in Heston.
+He was born Circa 1868.
 Many works by the artist have been sold at auction, including 'Horses in an extensive landscape with figures beyond' sold at Christie's New York 'Sporting and Wildlife Art' in 2008 for $35,000.
 The artist died in 1941.